whosjohnny/whosjohnny/README.md

 - 👋 Hi, I’m @whosjohnny is a carrier-grade telecom engineer with 20 years of Cisco UC, currently working for Charter Communications with Enterprise SIP Trunk Restoration
 - 👋 I am a gamer, chess player and a marathon swimmer.
-Games: Beyond All Reasons (open source), Lineage II since July 2005, and all things Virtual Reality using HTC Vive
+Games: Beyond All Reasons (open source), Lineage II since July 2005, and all things VR using HTC Vive Cosmos Elite
 - 👀 I’m interested in Go programming language (GoLang), cryptocurrency / Go-Ethererum, anything A.G.I. and reinforcement learning such as Leela Chess Zero and Stockfish NNUE
 - 🌱 I’m currently learning GoLang, looking through Leela Chess Zero's Server and Client app written in Golang
 - 💞️ I’m looking to collaborate on Leela Chess Zero, Go-Ethererum, Beyond All Reasons and Kubernetes